krasserm/fairseq-image-captioning/README.md

        --bpe-codes output/codes.txt \
        --beam 5 \
        --path .checkpoints/checkpoint_best.pt \
-       --split valid \
+       --split test \
-       --input demo/val-images.txt \
+       --input demo/test-images.txt \
-       --output demo/val-predictions.json
+       --output demo/test-predictions.json
 ```

-Image IDs are read from [demo/val-images.txt](demo/val-images.txt) in this sample.
+Image IDs are read from [demo/test-images.txt](demo/test-images.txt) in this sample.
 This should produce an output containing something like:

 ```
-105537: A street sign hanging from the side of a metal pole.
+314251: A group of people riding bikes down a street.
-130599: A man standing next to a giraffe statue.
+208408: A black and white photo of a person walking on a sidewalk.
 ...
 ```

-Furthermore, the predictions are stored in [demo/val-predictions.json](demo/val-predictions.json).
+Furthermore, the predictions are stored in [demo/test-predictions.json](demo/test-predictions.json).

 ## Evaluation